-So how does Google do it now?
+So how do they do it now?

 1) The site’s content

-Google looks at: your site’s title, its headings, the images, and the text to determine what you are offering.
+Google looks at: your site’s title, its headings, the images and its text to determine what you are offering.
 They’ve also gotten very clever at it, and any attempt to stuff a website with keywords will result in penalties.
 The simple answer is, as Google itself recommends, to build the site with the end user in mind: ask ‘what would someone type when looking for a business like mine’, or ‘what would a logical title for this page be’?
 Google likes content that reads like actual sentences, not artificially stuffed with keywords.

 2) The site’s popularity

 Google has several ways it tries to work out a site’s popularity.
 An obvious first one is how many visitors it gets.
 Next is how many other websites out there link to the site (these are called backlinks) – and, crucially, how popular those sites are themselves.
-The logic is simple but sound: if a hundred popular, well-ranked sites all independently have backlinks to your site, yours must be a decent one.
+The logic is simple but sound: if a thousand popular, well-ranked sites all independently have backlinks to your site, yours must be a decent one.